 Growth at the Triple R deposit, and exploration elsewhere on the PLS property, is driven by a highly skilled, award-winning technical team and successful entrepreneurial management.
 Fission Uranium has 100% ownership of the PLS Property, which comprises 17 claims totaling 31,039 ha located on the southwest margin of the Athabasca Basin.
 The property is accessible by all-weather Highway 955 which continues north through the area of the UEX-AREVA Shea Creek discoveries to the past producing Cluff Lake uranium mine.

-- Host to the Triple R – the largest undeveloped deposit in the Athabasca Basin and 3rd largest resource overall, behind McArthur River and Cigar Lake.
+- Host to the Triple R - the largest, high-grade, undeveloped deposit in the Athabasca Basin that is near-surface and potentially open-pittable.
 The current resource estimate as detailed in the PEA filed on September 14, 2015 is:

 - Indicated Mineral Resources are estimated to total 2,011,000 tonnes @ 1.83% U3O8 containing 81,111,000 pounds of U3O8 including the R780E High Grade Zone estimated to contain 45,079,000 pounds U3O8 @ 18.22% U3O8

 - Inferred Mineral Resources are estimated to total 785,000 tonnes @ 1.57% U3O8 containing 27,157,000 pounds of U3O8 including the R780E High Grade Zone estimated to contain 13,898,000 pounds U3O8 @ 25.06% U3O8